 If I had a gold coin for every time I got asked what art therapy was I would be a rich lady-or at least able to afford gold-class cinema tickets with an extra-large popcorn.
-The question usually follows enquiry into my occupation.
 So what exactly is art therapy and what can it offer?

 Anyone who can recall the gleeful feeling of finger painting and creating messy concoctions of sand, ink and raw pasta as a child cannot deny that art making has a soothing quality that can be immersive and freeing.
 Like music, art making is an age old practice that has the power to unify people as well as foster emotional expression and offer a different means to tell a story.
 Art can also add significant richness to a therapeutic relationship and healing journey.
 Put simply art therapy is the use of art materials and making in a therapy-based setting.
 Art therapists are trained to use art-based processes to support common goals, including emotional expression, insight and the development of healthier coping strategies.
 Art therapy is suitable for people of all ages, demographics and abilities, who may or may not have art interest or experience.